KathleenMK/mobile_app_gastrograbs/README.md

 ### Features are:

--  Sign Up or Login
+-  Sign Up or Login using email/password or Google SignIn
--  Create, read, update, add comments and delete grabs
+-  Create grabs
+-  Read, add comment, add rating
+-  Update, delete, delete comments
 -  Add and view an image
 -  Add and view a location using Google Maps
--  JSON persistence
+-  Firebase Realtime Database persistence
+-  Firebase Storage for image files
 -  Splash Screen